 The way forward for vaccine development

-TOVA Initiative has set its goal to take at least one vaccine candidate to Phase I trials by 2020.
-To do this the following tasks have been identified:
+TOVA Initiative has set its goal to take at least one vaccine candidate to Phase I trials by 2022.

 - Mathematical modelling of vaccine efficacy design of control programmes, and cost-effectiveness.

 - Systems analysis to identify specific molecular interactions between parasite and host to idenify immne correlates of protection and assist formulation of the vaccine for maximum efficacy, and avoid adverse reactions.

 - Efficacy trials using the O ochengi cattle model under conditions of natural exposure.